cleanflight/cleanflight/docs/USB Flashing.md

 * Restart Chrome (make sure it is completely closed, logout and login if unsure)
 * Now the DFU device should be seen by Configurator

+### Bricking your device

+If you ever manage to brick your FC, that means, to put a firmware on it that does not work, the Cleanflight Configurator is not able to talk to it, and might not be able to reset it into DFU (Device Firmware Update, means: flashing) mode in order to overwrite the broken firmware with a good one.

+This is where the "boot" pins on your FC come into play.
+If the two boot pins (might be named differently on your FC board) are connected with each other when the FC is powered up (in our case: connected to USB), the FC board will automatically start up in DFU (flashing) mode and identify itself not as a ACM or USB device (offering a serial interface) but as a DFU mode device.

+There is a special switch in the Cleanflight Configurator program 'No reboot sequence'.
+You should activate this if you power up your FC with boot pins connected to each other.
+What the switch does, is to avoid sending commands to the FC that should put the FC into DFU mode, and rather assume that the FC is already in DFU mode.

+Why do we care about not sending useless commands that try to achieve something that has already been achieved?
+The reason is that if you send this commands while already in DFU mode, there is a slight chance that the commands contain something that makes sense to the DFU mode command interpreter; if that happens, it might enter a state where flashing is no longer possible and hence, your system remains bricked.

 # Troubleshooting, and some background (Linux)